DF-CAT/DF_CAT_Forensic_Tool/README.md

-This tool uses an open source tool to transform it into a Json file suitable for the DF CAT service.
+This tool uses open source artifact collecting tools and restruct it to suitable json file for the [DF-CAT web service](http://df-cat.com/).

-## Getting Started
+## Basic usage

-1. Download DF_CAT_Tool.
+1. Download DF_CAT_Tool(aka.
+CACAT).
 2. Collect artifacts.
-3. The collected artifacts (json files) are used by the DF CAT service.
+3. Collected artifacts (json files, called CACAT data) can be used with DF-CAT web service.

 ## Licenses